Build and inspire hope, healing and resilience for youth, families and communities through counseling and education.

 In 1968, Juvenile Probation Council and Friends In Action were formed.
 These two additional service organizations would become the basis of DFYF’s Prevention services (with counseling & clinical services available as well).
 They merged in 1983 to form Directions For Youth.

 By merging Crittenton Family Services and Directions For Youth in 1999 a new, highly effective organization was created providing innovative, culturally sensitive and effective counseling and programming to the Franklin County community.

 In addition to providing programming that has made our Ohio Avenue Youth Center so effective in working with at-risk youth, we plan to implement components to promote community development.
-The Crittenton Community Center will provide a place where community members may gather and open a dialogue with one another, build a supportive community and meet in collaboration with community providers of services – all in support our goal of transforming this community.
+The Crittenton Community Center will provide a place where community members may gather and open a dialogue with one another, build a supportive community and meet in collaboration with community providers of services – all in support of our goal of restoring this community.